Volue-Public/energy-mesh-python/docs/source/mesh_client.rst

 .. note::
     gRPC outbound message size is not limited by default.

 In normal usage this setting does not need to be changed.
-For cases like reading time series data, we suggest reading the data in chunks.
+For cases such as reading time series data, we suggest reading the data in chunks.
 E.g.: instead of reading 50 years of hourly time series data in a single request, the user should request several read operations with shorter read intervals.